wrightben/texas-holdem/README.md

 *getCards* accepts 2 optional parameters, *players* and *shared*, which default to 1 and 5, respectively.
 The *players* parameter may be either an *int* or an *array* in this format: [ int, [ [int, int], [int, int] ]].

-*getCardsFromString()* accepts a string of lowercase faceValues separated by spaces, returns an array.
+*getCardsFromString()* accepts a string of lowercase faceValues separated by spaces.
 This is useful if you're using real cards.

 ```js
 // players = 2, shared = 5